rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ## Implementation

-All Rocket Pool governance proposals must first be posted as a new topic on the governance forums at dao.rocketpool.net.
-Topics should include a poll with the following format:
+All Rocket Pool governance proposals MUST have an associated post on the governance forums at dao.rocketpool.net.
+Promising community sentiment and a corresponding RPIP document are REQUIRED for snapshot voting to be scheduled.

+Topics SHOULD approximate community sentiment by including a poll with the following format which is live for at least [7] days:

 ```
 [poll type=regular results=always chartType=bar]
 * Support
 * Oppose
+* Third option
+* etc
 [/poll]
 ```

 A favorable forum poll which is live for at least [7] days and a corresponding RPIP document are necessary for snapshot voting to be scheduled.
 Once the requirements have been met, one of the following parties will create a snapshot vote and publicize it:

 - Darren Langley AKA langers (General Manager - Rocket Pool Pty Ltd)
-- Rocket Pool DAO Leadership Council (address 0x123WESHOULDMAKETHIS or rpdao.eth)
+- [Rocket Pool DAO Leadership Council (address 0x123WESHOULDMAKETHIS or rpdao.eth)]

 Given that the snapshot voting system is considered relatively insecure (see Security Considerations below), the RP DAO Leadership Council may exercise veto power over any proposal by refusing to bring it forward for consideration.